CARTAvis/carta-frontend/README.md

 * **Building static protocol buffer code** is done using the `build_proto.sh` script in the `protobuf` folder, which builds the static JavaScript code, as well as the TypeScript definitions, and symlinks to the `node_modules/carta-protobuf` directory.
 When running `npm start`, this step is performend whenever changes to `.proto` files in the `protobuf` folder are detected.
 * **Webpack** is used to build and bundle all the JavaScript, Sass and HTML code elegantly.
 You can run `npm start` to run a live dev server, while the build process watches for any changes to source files.
-Standalone versions can be built with `npm build`, which produces a distributable build in the `build` folder.
+Standalone versions can be built with `npm run-script build`, which produces a distributable build in the `build` folder.

+Running `npm start` will automatically build the WebAssembly wrapper modules, as well as the protocol buffer code.
+All that is required is to build the WebAssembly libraries prior to running `npm start`.